-- you are applying an overpayment from Line 17, write the date that corresponds to that payment from Line 18. - you are applying an overpayment from Penalty Worksheet 1, Column E, write the date that corresponds to that payment, shown on Line 18. - Column D is "0," do not write a date in Column F and skip to Column H.
+- you are applying an overpayment from Penalty Worksheet 1, Column E, write the date that corresponds to that payment, shown on Line 18. - Column D is "0," do not write a date in Column F and skip to Column H.